We envision a world where every camp counselor or camp staff member can

 Why we do two days of training

 We learned in 2018 that trying to cover complex issues like these in a half-day seminar was a good start but not enough.
-By moving to a two-day format, and tripling the number of hours that we have together to focus on these topics, we can ensure that everyone will come away with new conversations to take to colleagues and new tools to bring to staff.
+By moving to a two-day format, and tripling the number of hours that we have together to focus on these topics, we can ensure that every professional will come away with new conversations to take to their colleagues and new tools to bring to the staff that they supervise.

 A basic overview of the training

-Day one of the training will explore the ways that staff, counselors, and campers relate to two distinct themes that are important to camp culture:
+Day one of the training explores the ways that staff, counselors, and campers relate to two distinct themes that are important to camp culture: